 Hot tubs offer so much more than a place to relax after a long hard day.
 The right spa can bring blessed relief from aches and tight muscles and can even help alleviate the discomfort of chronic back pain.
+Especially when paired with hot tub stretches!

 The Arthritis Foundation describes hydrotherapy, also known as warm water immersion, as one of the most effective ways to treat musculoskeletal conditions such as low back pain.
 So, if you’re one of the 65 million Americans suffering from occasional or chronic back pain, a daily dose of hydrotherapy could be just what the doctor ordered.